nrzaman/take-home-assessment-2025/README.md

 #### macOS

+1. Ensure the database is running and populated by following the [Docker](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-macOS#docker) and [PostgreSQL](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-macOS#postgresql) setup steps.
-1. Open a new Terminal window.
+2. Open a new Terminal window.
-2. (Optional) Update [src/config/local_api.json](src/config/local_api.json) with your desired server host and server port.
+3. (Optional) Update [src/config/local_api.json](src/config/local_api.json) with your desired server host and server port.
 It is recommended to keep the host name in the file and choosing a different port number than `3000`, since that is what the client will be running on.
-3. Navigate to the parent directory of the cloned repository and run the following command:
+4. Navigate to the parent directory of the cloned repository and run the following command:
 ```
 ./startApplication.sh
 ```
 - This will launch the application in your default browser at `localhost:3000`.
-4. Use Ctrl + C in the Terminal window to exit the application.
+5. Use Ctrl + C in the Terminal window to exit the application.

+If you run into issues while running this, please see the [Troubleshooting](#troubleshooting) section below.

 #### Windows

+1. Ensure the database is running and populated by following the [Docker](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-Windows#docker) and [PostgreSQL](https://github.com/nrzaman/take-home-assessment-2025/wiki/Setup-Steps-%E2%80%90-Windows#postgresql) setup steps.
-1. Open a new PowerShell window.
+2. Open a new PowerShell window.
-2. (Optional) Update [src/config/local_api.json](src/config/local_api.json) with your desired server host and server port.
+3. (Optional) Update [src/config/local_api.json](src/config/local_api.json) with your desired server host and server port.
 It is recommended to keep the host name and choose a different port number than `3000`, since that is what the client will be running on.
-3. Navigate to the parent directory of the cloned repository and run the following command to run the backend service:
+4. Navigate to the parent directory of the cloned repository and run the following command to run the backend service:
 ```
 python3 src/api/route.py
 ```
-4. Open a new PowerShell window.
+5. Open a new PowerShell window.
-5. Navigate to the parent directory of the cloned repository and run the following command to run the frontend:
+6. Navigate to the parent directory of the cloned repository and run the following command to run the frontend:
 ```
 npm start
 ```
 - This will launch the application in your default browser at [http://localhost:3000](http://localhost:3000).
-6. Use Ctrl + C in each PowerShell window to exit the application.
+7. Use Ctrl + C in each PowerShell window to exit the application.

+If you run into issues while running this, please see the [Troubleshooting](#troubleshooting) section below.

 ### Testing